Learn how to get started with EJBCA Community as a Docker container.

 CODE

-2. The end of the output is similar to the following, in which the URL shows the URL for accessing EJBCA:
+2. The end of the output is similar to the following, providing the URL for accessing EJBCA.

 Next steps

-In this tutorial, you learned how to pull and start an EJBCA Docker container and access EJBCA.
+In this guide, you learned how to get started quickly with an EJBCA container with unauthenticated network access.